DomView§

 const resource = new Model({ name: 'API Documentation', url: '/api' });

-return new Link(resource, { app });
+return new Link(resource, { app });λfindλbuild§

 find.build({ String : Mutator }): find

-Given a mapping of names to Mutator
+Given a mapping of names to Mutators, this method returns a new find function

 which works exactly like the normal one, except with the mutators you have provided.

-s are documented later on this page, and in their own theory
+Mutators are documented later on this page, and in their own theory

 chapter section.